zhengli97/ATPrompt/README.md

 <!--
 ## 🔥 News
 - 2025.07.
 The open source process of this paper is not yet complete.
-Detailed hyperparameters list, pre-trained model weights, and training logs will be provided soon.
+Detailed hyperparameter list, pre-trained model weights, and training logs will be provided soon.
 - 2025.06.
 ATPrompt was accepted by ICCV 2025.
 See you in Hawaii!
 Video demonstration is coming soon!
 - 2024.12.
 We release the official code of ATPrompt and create the project page.
 The Chinese interpretation of the paper is now available on the [Zhihu forum](https://zhuanlan.zhihu.com/p/11787739769). -->